 Nappy tote bags are a large-style handbag that has two shorter handles or straps, which can be worn over one shoulder or carried in your hand.
 These are the most common type of nappy bag.

-Heavy tote bags can get hard to carry or make your shoulder sore depending on the design of the handles
+Heavy tote bags can get hard to carry or make your shoulder sore depending on the design of the handles or straps

-A large tote bag may make it difficult to use both hands
+A large tote bag may make it difficult to use both hands while carrying it

 Some nappy tote bags come with a messenger bag strap, giving you another way to carry the bag

 Nappy messenger bags have one large strap the goes over your chest and opposite shoulder to the side the bag is on.
+They offer a good compromise between a nappy tote bag and backpack.

-Offers a good compromise between a tote bag and backpack, but typically comes in smaller capacities and sizes compared to the other types
+Most messenger bags come in smaller capacities and sizes compared to the other types

 The bag can be swivelled around your body so it can rest on your front, back or hip comfortably